-Currently Gilberg serves as a commissioner on the Los Angeles County Commission on Human Relations, as Vice-President on the 4th Street Business Association Board of Directors, on the Mayor’s Everyone Home Homeless Advisory Task Force, and on the Advisory Boards for the Long Beach Trauma Recovery Center and California State University Long Beach Masters of Public Health Program.
-He is a previous board member of the Alamitos Beach Neighborhood Association, a previous member of the Mayor’s Affordable Housing Study Committee, and has served on advisory boards for the Long Beach Violence Prevention Plan, Long Beach Rising, CSULB’s Elder Village, the Historical Society of Long Beach’s Coming Out in Long Beach exhibit, and served on the Trans and Women’s work groups for the California Reducing Disparities Project, a groundbreaking research initiative documenting mental health disparities in the LGBTQ Community.
+Currently Gilberg serves as a commissioner on the Los Angeles County Commission on Human Relations and Long Beach Citizen Police Complaint Commission, as a board member for the national organization CenterLink, as Vice-President on the 4th Street Business Association Board of Directors, and on the Advisory Boards for the Long Beach Trauma Recovery Center and California State University Long Beach Masters of Public Health Program.
+He is a previous board member of the Alamitos Beach Neighborhood Association, a previous member of the Mayor’s Affordable Housing Study Committee and the Mayor’s Everyone Home Homeless Advisory Task Force, and has served on advisory boards for the Long Beach Violence Prevention Plan, Long Beach Rising, CSULB’s Elder Village, the Historical Society of Long Beach’s Coming Out in Long Beach exhibit, and served on the Trans and Women’s work groups for the California Reducing Disparities Project, a groundbreaking research initiative documenting mental health disparities in the LGBTQ Community.

 Gilberg has received numerous awards and recognitions for his work in the LGBTQ community including Steward of the Second District (2012), Long Beach Post’s 40 Under 40 (2013), Long Beach Lambda Democratic Club Human Rights Banquet Person of the Year (2014), Amp Org’s Queer of the Year (2014), the California Conference for Equality and Justice Gene Lentzner Human Relations Award (2016), Pride Real Estate Professionals Association Community Service Award (2017), and Long Beach Lesbian and Gay Pride Parade Community Grand Marshall (2018).

 Prior to joining The Center’s staff Gilberg obtained a Bachelors of Arts in Women’s Studies from the University of California at Los Angeles and a Masters of Arts in Applied Women’s Studies from Claremont Graduate University.
-He resides in Long Beach with rescue dog Augustine.
+He resides in Long Beach with his rescue dog Augustine.